How do balance transfer credit cards work?

 Secondly, it also depends on what other features you may require as a cardholder which will also influence the availability.
 You may require a card with a 0% balance transfer, but also 0% on purchases if that’s how you intend on using your credit card.
 In some instances, you may decide that you don’t want to pay a balance transfer fee but don’t require anything further.
 It is therefore essential that you give due care and consideration to see which card best meets your individual circumstances.

-How does a credit card balance transfer onto the 118 118 Credit Card work?
+How does a credit card balance transfer onto the 118 118 Money Credit Card work?

 A minimum of £10 (or the full balance shown on your statement if less than £10).

-For purchases and cash withdrawals, the 118 118 Credit Card offers up to 51 days’ interest-free if you choose to pay off your statement balance in full.
+For purchases, the 118 118 Credit Card offers up to 51 days’ interest-free if you choose to pay off your statement balance in full.

 Once you take out your new 118 118 Credit Card, give us a call on 02920 548 118 to make your balance transfer.